Ifeena/Python_Quantitative_Analysis/README.md

 ### STEP 2 - Importing the Dataset for the Quantitative Analysis of the Stock Market.
 - stocks_data = pd.read_csv('stock.csv)
 - print(stocks_data)

+### STEP 3 - Using Statistical Concepts to perform the Quantitative Analysis of the Stock Market.
+#### - 1.
+Descriptive Statistics: